mmtk/mmtk-core/docs/team/code_review.md

 ## Details on Full Review

+### Correctness

+We largely rely on automated tests for correctness.
+Code review should check if new code is covered by automated tests.

+Code review does not have to focus on correctness.
+However, if the reviewer spots any correctness bug, they should point it out, and ask the contributor to fix it (ideally with an automated regression test).

+### Design

 Ideally, a reviewer should be objective during the code review.

-### Design

 Design is highly subjective, and there might be multiple designs that work equally well for the same purpose.